-We will supply you with a race number for the handle bars of your bike.
-We will also supply you a timing chip.
+We will supply you with a race plate for the handle bars of your bike.
+Timing chips are attached to the back of your number plate.
 Numbers must be visible at all times.

 PLEASE DO NOT CUT OR FOLD YOUR RACE NUMBER.